ROB SEWARD :: WORKS BIO CONTACT BLOG

 Intro

 There are two types of random numbers: true and pseudo.
 Pseudo random numbers are created by an algorithm.
-The problem with this is that if someone knows what algorithm you use, it is theoretically possible predict what numbers you will create.
+The problem with this is that if someone knows what algorithm you use, it is theoretically possible to predict what numbers you will create.
 True random number generators create sequences that are impossible to predict.
-They use random physical phenomenon as their source or randomness.
-They are used for encryption and Princeton's
+They use random physical phenomenon as their source of randomness.
+They are used for encryption and Princeton's far-out micro psychokinesis research.
+If you are considering using this generator for encryption, please take a look at the discussion section.

 Notes on the New Design